 About OIF

-Today, OIF numbers over 12,000 members and provides opportunities for local independent filmmakers, crew, and talent; to connect, gain hands-on experience, build résumé credits, grow and showcase their productions on the big screen with grandeur!
+Today, OIF numbers over 12,000 members, with Chapters in various cities.
+OIF continues to provide opportunities for local filmmakers, crew, and talent; to connect, gain hands-on experience, build their portfolio and IMDb credits, grow, and showcase their productions theatrically.

 For early enthusiasts, OIF facilitates entry into the field of filmmaking by facilitating and promoting active engagement in independent productions.
 OIF offers a platform for film crew and talent to network, collaborate and hone their skills; Members can gain experience and add to their knowledge base.
 OIF also promotes the growth of the Florida Independent Film community in general.
 Since then, OIF has grown to screen hundreds of local films at commercial theaters, with thousands having attended .